christiebarron/intro-data-vis/README.md

 This workshop is designed for people with basic familiarity with Python, pandas, and data visualization.
 It assumes no knowledge about Plotly Express or Streamlit.

+The Google Colab notebook content is also available as a jupyter notebook in the scripts folder titled [Intro_Python_Datavis_Plotly.ipynb](https://github.com/christiebarron/intro-data-vis/blob/main/scripts/Intro_Python_Datavis_Plotly.ipynb)

 ## Files
 Datasets are available in the `data` folder.
 For ease of use, Streamlit web applications call cleaned data on github rather than cleaning the data in the app.